LeeCampbellr/panel/README.md

 # SEO Analytics Panel

-A lightweight, framework-agnostic panel for SEO and analytics debugging in development environments.
+A lightweight React component for SEO and analytics debugging in development environments.

 ## Installation